 As well as offering excellent rates for loans, using an online lender means that you can set up your financing for your new motorcycle from the comfort of your home.

-Online financing companies are extremely popular, and I have found that the majority of my friends and colleagues use an online lender due to the convenience and low rates which are available.
+Online financing companies are extremely popular, and I have found that most of my friends and colleagues use an online lender due to the convenience and low rates available.

 Motorcycle loans seem to be rarer than car or truck loans, but you are still able to find them if you carry out some research.
 You may find that many local banks are hesitant about underwriting a motorcycle, however, I found out that national banks and some credit unions do offer this facility.